codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc/oidc-auth0.md

 ---
 title: "Auth0"
 description: "Set up Auth0 Single Sign-On (SSO)"
-group: administration
+group: single-sign-on
-sub_group: single-sign-on
+sub_group: oidc
 redirect_from:
   - /docs/enterprise/sso-auth0/
   - /docs/enterprise/single-sign-on/sso-auth0/
 toc: true
 ---

+Set up SSO for Auth0 using OIDC.
 Auth0 is one of the SSO providers that Codefresh supports for authentication and authorization.

-Set up an SSO account for Auth0 in Codefresh by:
+Set up OIDC SSO for Auth0 in Codefresh by:
-* Creating an Auth0 application in Auth0
+1. Creating an Auth0 application in Auth0
-* Creating the SSO account for Auth0 in Codefresh
+1. Creating the SSO account for Auth0 in Codefresh
-* Definng the SSO settings for the application you created in Auth0
+1. Definng the SSO settings for the application you created in Auth0

-### Step 1: Create an Auth0 application
+## Step 1: Create an Auth0 application
 First create a new application in Auth0.

 1. Log in to Auth0.